como-trabajar-con-threads-nodejs

 • Each worker thread (Worker) receives a set of image paths to process in parallel.

-• Within each worker thread, each image is loaded, processed, and saved.
+• Inside each worker thread, each image is loaded, processed, and saved.
 The final result (the path of the processed images) is sent back to the main thread via messages.

-• In the end, the main thread receives the results from all the worker threads and displays the processing complete message.
+• In the end, the main thread receives the results from all worker threads and displays the completion message.

-In a simple example, but it shows us how we can use worker threads to perform intensive tasks in parallel, such as image processing.
+A simple example, but one that shows us how we can use worker threads to perform intensive tasks in parallel, such as image processing.